kennethlynne/generator-angular-xl/README.md

 ## Features
 - All scripts in `app/scrips`, `app/components` and `app/pages` and styles in `app/styles` will be automatically included in minifiers, index.html and tests.
 Specify configuration once and share it between *all the things*.
 Need more control?
 Check out [resources.json](#resources.json).
-- Controllers, views and styling for components and pages are grouped together to facilitate reuse and order.
+- Controllers, views and styling are grouped on a per component and page basis to facilitate high cohesion.
 - Test coverage using [Istanbul](http://gotwarlost.github.io/istanbul/) helps you find exactly what the lines of code that are tested or not.
 See an [example output](http://gotwarlost.github.io/istanbul/public/coverage/lcov-report/index.html)
-- Use [components](#component) as syntactic sugar to help reduce complexity and improve re-usability of code
+- Use [components](#component) as syntactic sugar to use directives as web components with a convention over configuration approach
-- Start a server with live reload easily monitoring your progress with ```grunt server```
+- Start a server with live reload, easily monitoring your progress with ```grunt server```
-- Run tests continually when implementing using KarmaJS using ```grunt start```, btw templates are automatically injected to handle mock backend issues.
+- Run tests continually when implementing using KarmaJS using ```grunt test```
 - Build and minify the project with one command: ```grunt build```
-- Intercept calls to an API and provide a [mock API](#api) to do fast prototyping
+- Deploy to your [GitHub page](http://pages.github.com/) in one command: ```grunt deploy```
-- Deploy site to your repos [GitHub page](http://pages.github.com/) branch with `grunt build && grunt deploy && grunt release`, automatically running tests, tagging your commits and bumping version numbers.
-This will also automatically generate your CHANGELOG.md using your commit history if you follow [these conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit).
+- Intercept calls to an API and provide a [mock API](#crud-mock) to do fast prototyping

 - Generate `manifest.appcache` to allow your application to be consumed offline.
 It will handle busting cache for you by renaming files and adding a hash of the folder to the manifest.

 Maintainer: [Kenneth Lynne](https://github.com/kennethlynne)